anychain/ui-examples/flux-starter-kit/README.md

 Visit `localhost:8000` and you should see the text `Great Scott, it works!`

-With that setup and running you can continue following along with the guide.
+With that setup and running you can continue following along with the Flux Quick Start Guide..